alapan01/Recipe-Finding-application/README.md

 - Spoonacular API

 ## file system
--index.html contains the basic structure of the application -style.css contains the frontend desing and detailing -main.js contains the main code
+- index.html contains the basic structure of the application
+- style.css contains the frontend desing and detailing
+- main.js contains the main code
--images folder contains one image for the background
+- images folder contains one image for the background